 The third entry in the Malayalam cult comedy film series "Aadu 3" will be made available for home viewing after nearly two months of its theatrical release.

-Unlike the relatively grounded first two films in the series, "Aadu 3" is more ambitious, with a bigger budget, and aims for a multi-genre effort that combines fantasy, sci-fi, action, and comedy.
+Unlike the relatively more grounded first two films in the series, "Aadu 3" is more ambitious, with a bigger budget, going for a multi-genre effort that combines fantasy, sci-fi, action and comedy.

 Jayasurya reprises his roles from the first two films as Shaji Pappan, along with Vinayakan (as 'Dude'), Saiju Kurup as Arakkal Abu, and Sunny Wayne, among others.